dancer1325/angular-cli/docs/design/ngConfig.md

 }
 ```

-The `local` and `global` getters return proxies that respect the JSON Schema defined for the Angular config.
-These proxies allow users to not worry about the existence of values; those values will only be created on disc when they are set.
+The `local` and `global` getters return proxies that respect the JSON Schema defined for the Angular config
+* These proxies allow users to not worry about the existence of values; those values will only be created on disc when they are set.

-Also, `local` will always defer to the same key-path in `global` if a value isn't available.
-If a value is set and the parent exists in `global`, it should be created to `local` such that it's saved locally to the project.
-The proxies only care about the end points of `local` and `global`, not the existence of a parent in either.
+Also, `local` will always defer to the same key-path in `global` if a value isn't available
+* If a value is set and the parent exists in `global`, it should be created to `local` such that it's saved locally to the project
+* The proxies only care about the end points of `local` and `global`, not the existence of a parent in either.

 For example, assuming the following globals/locals: